AleMorales9011/ForgeWare/004- CONFIGURATION MANAGEMENT/README.md

 # Configuration Management
-In the past chapter we created infrastructure so Jane could take it's business online with a website.
-Now, she needs a way to make changes such as increase storage, update the operating system, update 3rd party services for better performance etc. This infrastructure changes are very common and time consuming so we will want to make it with the less amount of effort and friction as possible.
-To do that we can automate this process using Azure Devops.
+Now, Jane( a business owner) needs to easily update her **website's infrastructure** (storage, OS, services).
+Let's automate this with Azure DevOps to save time and effort.

 # Methodology
-In this recipe you can find a simple way to automate the infrastructure provisioning and configuration management using YML whiting Azure DevOps.
-Azure Pipelines provides a comprehensive and flexible solution for automating your software development lifecycle.
+In this recipe you can find a simple way to **automate the infrastructure provisioning** and configuration management using YML whiting Azure DevOps.

 ```ruby